kerol/kerolgaodotcom/README.rst

 About
 =====

-Another version of my personal website powered by `Django <http://www.djangoproject.com>`_.
+My current running website powered by `Django <http://www.djangoproject.com>`_.

-About deployment: apache+mod_wsgi.
+About deployment: Nginx + uWSGI + Supervisor.
 That's all.